parthmiv/E-commerce/README.md

 - Add a backend for user authentication and order management.
 - Implement a payment gateway for secure transactions.
 - Improve UI/UX with responsive design and animations.

-## Contributing
-Feel free to fork this repository and submit pull requests for enhancements or bug fixes.

-## License
-This project is open-source and available under the [MIT License](LICENSE).

-## Contact
-For any inquiries or collaboration, reach out to **[Your Email or Social Handle]**.